Watch how four families deal with different issues related to dementia and driving.

 - If the conversation does not go well, do not blame yourself.
 The disease can impair insight and judgment, making it difficult for people to understand that their driving is no longer safe.
 Also the disease can cause mood and personality changes that make reactions more pronounced.

-- As a last resort, take away the car keys, disable the car or remove the car completely.
+- As a last resort, take away the car keys, disable the car or consider selling the car.
 When you do any of these things, be sure to provide safe, reliable alternative transportation.

 Learn the facts about driving safety